NSO-developer/nso-gitbook/nso-at-a-glance.md

 ### Configuration Database (CDB) <a href="#the-configuration-database-cdb" id="the-configuration-database-cdb"></a>

 At the core of NSO is the Configuration Database (CDB).
-This is a tree-structured database that is controlled by a YANG schema.
+This is a tree-structured database that is defined by a YANG schema.
 This means that all of the information stored inside of NSO is validated against the schema.

-Every transaction towards CDB exhibits [ACID](https://en.wikipedia.org/wiki/ACID) properties, which among other things means either the transaction as a whole ends up on all participating devices and in the CDB master copy, or otherwise, the whole transaction is aborted and all changes are automatically rolled back.
+Every transaction towards CDB exhibits [ACID](https://en.wikipedia.org/wiki/ACID) properties, which among other things means either the transaction as a whole ends up on all participating devices and in the CDB primary copy, or otherwise, the whole transaction is aborted and all changes are automatically rolled back.

 The CDB always contains NSO's view of the complete network configuration.
 To handle out-of-band changes operations are available to check if a device is in sync, write NSO's view to the device, or read the device configuration into NSO.

 ### Service Algorithm - FastMap <a href="#the-service-algorithm---fastmap" id="the-service-algorithm---fastmap"></a>

-As a Service Developer, you need to express the mapping from a YANG service model to the corresponding device YANG model.
+As a Service Developer, you need to express the mapping from a YANG service model to the corresponding device YANG models.
 This is a declarative mapping in the sense that no sequencing is defined.
 Observe that irrespective of the underlying device type and corresponding native device interface, the mapping is towards a YANG device model, not the native CLI for example.
 This means that as you write the service mapping, you do not have to worry about the syntax of different devices' CLI commands or in which order these commands are sent to the devices.
 This is all taken care of by the NSO device manager.

 NSO reduces this problem to a single data-mapping definition for the "create" scenario.
 At run-time\
 NSO will render the minimum change for any possible change like all the ones mentioned below.
 This is managed by the FASTMAP algorithm.